benaus187/benaus187-intern-repo/Onboarding-task/0.Company-policies/Data-Privacy-Reflection.md

     - Billing data – payment handled via Stripe; no card details stored.
     - Profile & feedback – surveys, purchase history (anonymised).
     - Aggregate analytics – via cookies and IP; anonymised.
     - Sensitive data – habits or survey hints regarding religion or health (ADHD/autism); double‑encrypted if collected.
 3. What are best practices for handling confidential data?
     Best practices for handling confidential data include encryption, access control, secure disposal, and employee training.
 These measures protect sensitive information from unauthorized access, use, or disclosure.
 4. How should you respond to a suspected data breach or accidental disclosure of confidential information?
     A suspected data breach or accidental disclosure of confidential information requires a prompt and systematic response.
 The core steps involve immediate containment, thorough assessment, appropriate notifications, and a review for future prevention.
 This process helps minimize damage, address potential harm to individuals, and prevent future occurrences.

-# 📝 Reflection
+## 📝 Reflection

 1. What steps can you take to ensure you handle data securely in your daily tasks?
     - Use strong, unique passwords (using passwork manager or enable two factor authentication)
-    - Lock my devide (close my laptop if i need to go away)
+    - Lock my device (close my laptop if i need to go away)
     - Be ware with fishing email or sms
     - Follow the "least privilege" principle
     - Keep software updated
     - Log out when not in use (log out if i have to use my school device)
     - Understand our organization's privacy policies.
 2. How should you store, share, and dispose of sensitive information safely?